iiasa/GLOBIOM_doc/source/documentation.rst

 The `GLOBIOM Documentation PDF <https://pure.iiasa.ac.at/id/eprint/18996/1/GLOBIOM_Documentation.pdf>`_ provides a detailed description of the main features of the GLOBIOM model, as present in the standard global version.

+`Documentation for estimating LULUCF emissions / removals and mitigation potentials with GLOBIOM/G4M <GLOBIOM-G4M_documentation_LULUCF_2024.pdf>`_ for the EU27.